Google invented MapReduce to process petabytes of web data across thousands of machines.

 Reading source documents and reasoning about them are two fundamentally different operations competing for the same limited resource: the context window.

-When you load 8,000 lines of source material into context, you've used most of your working memory before you've done any thinking.
+When you load thousands of lines of source material into context, you've used most of your working memory before you've done any thinking.
 The agent is trying to hold the complete picture while also synthesizing from it.
 That's like trying to hold a 400-page book in your head while writing an essay.
 Humans can't do it either.
 We take notes.

 The AI equivalent of taking notes is writing to disk.
 But the default pattern (read everything, think about it, produce output) doesn't include a note-taking step.
 The agent tries to be a single machine processing a terabyte.